 Proposing entities should fill out this section to the best of their knowledge.
-Due to the complexity of site regulation and enforcement, this section will not be used to evaluate proposal completeness, but will be considered for the merit of this proposal.
-Agencies will address gaps where information is available.
+Agencies will attempt to address gaps where information is available.

 - 1. How was enforcement/compliance of management considered in the design of this site proposal? - a.
 If possible, please estimate the cost to implement this change in site management. - 2.
-In comparison to current site management, what changes would be necessary to enforce the proposed management measures?
+In comparison to current site management, what changes would be necessary to enforce the proposed management measures? - a.
+This may include the addition or removal of infrastructure, personnel, etc.

-- a.
-This may include the addition or removal of infrastructure, personnel, etc. - b.
+- b.
 Include the estimated financial impact of the proposal. - c.
 Some designations incorporate larger financial or programmatic support.
 Please identify any entities or funding sources that may be available to continually support this proposal.
 This information is not required for a proposal to be accepted, but review bodies would like to be informed of any support that is already in place or expected for the site. - 3.
 What regulations and enforcement would be necessary to implement this change in management? - a.
 What regulatory changes at the proposed site would be needed at this site? - b.
 Which state/federal agencies would be impacted by this change in site management? - 4.
 How does the proposed site improve upon or fill gaps in addressing objectives/policies that are not currently addressed by coastwide regulations or management?